sarika2446/ece4160/lab11.md

+# Lab 11: Localization on the real robot
 Using the provided code, I was able to successfully run the simulation.

 <img width="752" alt="Screen Shot 2023-05-17 at 8 55 36 PM" src="https://github.com/sarika2446/ece4160/assets/123786420/8b992c59-ae27-4b39-a757-d409884ac207">